 Those numb fingers are all but a distant memory as I squeeze the tepid waters of the Indian Ocean through the gaps beneath my tanned knuckles; my eyes squinting hard on the horizon waiting patiently for the next bump to appear.
 The warmness of the fire coloured ocean around my bare legs soothes me.
 The stillness of the humid morning air graces my skin like a comforting blanket and brings a contented grin to my chapped lips.

 Palm leaves rustling onshore behind me amidst a cooling gust of wind brings me to my senses as I notice the pack beginning to scurry away.
 “One last wave, one last wave” I mutter as my body flicks into autopilot and my hands make sluggish scoops through the turbulent wake of my allies.
 How long have I been out now?
-Have long have I been in this place?
+How long have I been in this place?
 My watch never made it through customs; time, date, day of the week is of no importance to me here.

 I feel the ocean pulse beneath me as I’m pulled upwards and surge over the lip of the first wave; the spray stinging my overzealous face.
 I grip the rails of my board with such force as I duckdive the next that I feel the shape of my hands moulding into them.
 I break through and resurface just at the precise moment to seize my opportunity to harness nature’s rawest of powers.
 I turn, I paddle, I know.
 The increase in speed is instantaneous but that feeling will last forever.
 Everything is now in slow motion as I grit my teeth and paint my way down the line, puffing hard with every fluid turn and arching my body in sync with the wave.
 This feeling is what drew me to this place.